xumzheng/microsoft-graph-docs/api-reference/beta/resources/viva-learning-api-overview.md

 ---
-title: "Introduction to Microsoft Viva Learning"
+title: "Microsoft Viva Learning API Overview"
-description: "Learn how to find resources for Microsoft Viva Learning." ms.localizationpriority: medium
+description: "Learn how to register a provider integrate your content and learner records from your learning provider, to Viva Learning." ms.localizationpriority: medium
 author: "malabikaroy"
 ms.prod: "employee-learning"